People, Not Tech

 This is not a failure of individuals or engineering quality — it is a failure of inspectability

-How to Recognise Hidden Execution Debt
+How to Recognise Accumulated Execution Debt

 Organisations carrying Execution Debt often experience: